leafo/moonscript/docs/reference.md

 Here we extend our Inventory class, and limit the amount of items it can carry.

+Whenever a class inherits from another, it sends a message to the parent class by calling the method `__inherited` on the parent class if it exists.
+The function recieves two arguments, the class that is being inherited and the child class.

+    ```moon
+    class Shelf
+      @__inherited: (child) =>
+        print @__name, "was inherited by", child.__name

+    -- will print: Shelf was inherited by Cupboard
+    class Cupboard extends Shelf
+      nil
+    ```

 ### Super

 `super` is a special keyword that can be used in two different ways: It can be